harshavardhannarla/shell/Readme.md

 -> If & is given with builtin commands like(ls &, cd &, pid &,...), they have been assumed as foreground ....

+->ctrl-z,ctrl-c has been handled by creating handlers

+->last working directory is achieved through storing cwd after     implentation of command.